yunjiewong/SEP-HW/SQL/SQL-Evaluation-Prep.md

  #### 21. candidate key
     - unique can be used as candidate key
  #### 22.DDL vs. DML --
-    - DDL: data defination Language
+    - DDL: data defination Language -- create objects in database
-    - DML: data manipulation language
+    - DML: data manipulation language -- allow query and modify data

  #### 23.ACID property
     - Atomicity: the entire transaction happens at once or never happens at all